algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Pros**

-- Much larger number of questions and/or options can be accomodated
+- Much larger number of questions and/or options can be accommodated
 - Possible to have a verifiably authentic tamperproof record of the result

 **Cons**